Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 service: ASP.NET Web API
 endpoint: AAD v2.0
 ---
-# How to manually validating a JWT access token using Microsoft identity platform (formerly Azure Active Directory for developers)
+# How to manually validate a JWT access token using Microsoft identity platform (formerly Azure Active Directory for developers)

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/18/badge)

 ## About this sample

-A Web API is secured by [validating the token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#validating-tokens) they receive from callers.
+A Web API that accepts bearer token is secured by [validating the token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#validating-tokens) they receive from callers.
 When a developer generates a skeleton Web API code using [Visual Studio](https://aka.ms/vsdownload), token validation libraries and code to carry out basic token validation is automatically generated in the project.
 An example of the generated code using the [asp.net security middleware](https://github.com/aspnet/Security) and [Microsoft Identity Model Extension for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) to validate tokens is provided below.

     ```CSharp
     public void ConfigureAuth(IAppBuilder app)